 Part of any discussion about employee benefits for small businesses has to include a financial component.
 Depending on your resource and budget constraints, it may not be financially feasible for your business to offer every trendy or desirable benefit.
 And some perks — such as flexible work hours and remote work options — may not be conducive at all to your particular business.
 Delineating between the must-haves and the nice-to-haves is important so you can settle on a cost-effective, competitive benefits package that makes sense for your business, while still offering value and relevance to your workforce.

 Ready to learn more about how Obsidian HR can help you?
-Reach out to us, or download our comprehensive benefits guide below.
+Reach out to us, or download our comprehensive benefits guide above.